 Is Income Tax different in Scotland?

 There are some differences to the way you pay Income Tax if you live and work in Scotland.
 Firstly, it is called Scottish Income Tax and it is paid to the Scottish Government.
-For the tax year 6th April 2016 to 5th April 2017, this was a different tax called ‘the Scottish rate of Income Tax’.
+You will pay a different rate for tax year 2018/19.

 Just like Income Tax for the rest of the UK, you pay Scottish Income Tax on your wages, pension and most other taxable income.
 If you have tax to pay on dividends from shares and savings interest, you will pay the same tax as the rest of the UK.